-- For Year 1 readiness, children need to be able to follow simple and 2 part instructions and we will focus on that this term. - Children will be encouraged to work on more tasks independently and to follow instructions to complete specific short tasks and pieces of work by themselves. - Phonics continuing to consolidate phonemes and alternatives. - Focusing on different authors, discussing styles and retelling and acting out the stories. - Listening to and following instructions via various listening activities; listening to each other by taking turns in conversation. - Activities to develop visual and working memory as a means to improve understanding and reasoning. - Asking appropriate questions during discussions.
+- For Year 1 readiness, children need to be able to follow simple and 2 part instructions and we will focus on that this term. - Children will be encouraged to work on more tasks independently and to follow instructions to complete specific short tasks and pieces of work by themselves. - Phonics continuing to consolidate phonemes using the Little Wandle scheme. - Focusing on different authors, discussing styles and retelling and acting out the stories. - Listening to and following instructions via various listening activities; listening to each other by taking turns in conversation, for example during class discussions, Circle Time, Show & Tell. - Asking appropriate questions during discussions and listening to answers.

-- Give your child instructions to follow and expect them to carry them out after listening once. - Play games which encourage memory skills such as Kim's Game or I went to the supermarket... - Upload home activities onto Tapestry
+- Give your child instructions to follow and expect them to carry them out after listening once. - Play games which encourage memory skills such as Kim's Game or I went to the supermarket... - Upload home activities onto Tapestry.